-As shown, we now only need the wished frequency and the freshly calculated value for total capacity to calculate the inductance for resonance.
+Shown, we now only need the wished frequency and the freshly calculative ted value for total capacity to calculate the inductance for resonance.
 The values for L, f and C are in Henry, Hz and Farad, that is quite unhandy.
-If f is in MHz and C in pF, we can directly calculate the size of the induction that is quite unhandy.
+If f is in MHz and C in pF, we can directly calculate the size of the inductance in Henry.